 Taxable Income.
 MuniMae currently invests significantly in tax-exempt investments.
-However, MuniMae invests in some assets, and engages in certain operations that generate income that is not exempt from federal income tax, including capital gains from the sale of its assets.
+However, MuniMae invests in some assets, such as Midland, and engages in certain operations that generate income that is not exempt from federal income tax, including dividends from Midland and capital gains from the sale of its assets.
 Further, as described above, the Internal Revenue Service may seek to recharacterize a portion of MuniMae's tax-exempt income as taxable income.
-A shareholder's distributive share of such income will be taxable to such shareholder, regardless of whether an amount of cash equal to such distributive share is actually distributed.
-Further, although we believe it to be unlikely, shareholders may owe taxes relating to their investments in MuniMae that exceed distributions made by MuniMae.
-See "FEDERAL INCOME TAX CONSIDERATIONS."
+A shareholder's distributive share of such income will be taxable to the shareholder, regardless of whether an amount of cash equal to such distributive share is actually distributed.
+Further, although MuniMae believes it to be unlikely, shareholders may owe taxes relating to their investments in MuniMae that exceed distributions made by MuniMae.
+See "Federal Income Tax Considerations."